-Fold Top bladders were the most popular in this review.
-The tops flip up and folds over; once folded over, you slide a closure over the top and the bag is free from leaks!
-We found this to be the best type of bladder opening when filling up in streams or other outdoor environments where you need to gather water from limited sources.
-We also thought they were great to use under a regular tap at home.
-We loved that we could turn most of these inside out to clean and really get to the hard to reach places.
+Fold Top bladders are the most popular in this review.
+The tops flip up and fold over; once folded over, you slide a closure over the top, and the bag is free from leaks!
+This design is the best type of bladder opening when filling up in streams or other outdoor environments where you need to gather water from limited, trickling sources.
+They are also great to use under a regular tap at home.
 Bladders that use this opening include our Editor's Choice the Geigerrig Hydration Engine and the Hydrapak Shape-Shift Reservoir.

 Zip Top bladders are similar to the fold top style.
 They resemble a large ziplock bag with a closure that fits overtop the zipper.
 Even though these are easy to use, many of our testers thought they took a little longer to open and close then fold top styles.
-These bladders are also great options for filling up at slowly flowing streams and at home under a regular tap.
-Even though they are easier to clean than screw top options, we found them harder to clean than fold tops as you needed a brush and could not flip them inside out.
-The Platypus Big Zip LP was the only bladder tested that uses the zip top system.
+These are also great options for filling up at slowly flowing streams and at home under a regular tap.
+Even though they are easier to clean than screw top options, they are harder to clean than fold tops as you need a brush and cannot flip them inside out.
+The Platypus Big Zip LP uses a zip-top system.

-Screw Top bladders take a little longer to open and close than zip top or fold top versions but were the easiest to fill in shallow basins.
-The screw models are held horizontally or diagonally when filling, which allows them to be easily filled in a sink or water fountain.
-This is especially handy at public restrooms and camping restrooms where you often don't want the bladder touching more surfaces than it needs to.
-You can also completely top them off, whereas with flip and zip top closures you usually have to leave a little air at the top to close it without spilling.
-That said, we had some trouble cleaning screw top versions as there were hard to reach nooks and crannies.
-The MSR Dromlite Bags and CamelBak Crux Reservoir are both screw top hydration reservoirs.
+Screw Top bladders take a little longer to open and close than other versions but are the easiest to fill in shallow basins.
+The screw models are held horizontally or diagonally when filling.
+This is especially handy at public restrooms and camping restrooms where you don't want the bladder touching more surfaces than needed.
+That said, cleaning can be awkward.
+The MSR Dromlite Bags and CamelBak Crux Reservoir feature a screw-top hydration reservoir.